Full Immersion German Preschool program

 Katja Rossa De Jean

 Katja Rossa De Jean was born in Germany, but at an early age she moved abroad with her parents.
-She has lived a little bit all over the world including China, Egypt and Argentina, but finally settled down here in beautiful Florida eight years ago.
-Katja has a master’s degree in English Literature, and after being a stay home mom for many years, she decided to pursue her passion: teaching.
-She has two children: Paulina, who works at the school as teacher assistant, Max, an 8th grader, and two stepsons, Blake and Cary, who are all grown up.
+She has lived a little bit all over the world including China, Egypt, and Argentina, but finally settled down here in beautiful Florida nine years ago.
+Katja has a master’s degree in English Literature and has been teaching VPK at the German American School for the past three years.
+After obtaining her director credential this summer, Katja has also become the assistant principal for our school.
+She has two children: Paulina, who is currently in college, Max, a 9th grader, and two stepsons, Blake, and Cary, who are all grown up.
 In her free time, Katja loves to read, work out, and spend time at the beach with her husband, children, and their dog Deogy.

 Antje Angela Masak